-Teleworking

-- Since employees may be required to work remotely to comply with new policies aimed at compliance with recent guidelines from the U.S. Occupational Safety and Health Administration ("OSHA"), employers should take steps to prepare employees to work from home where possible. - Employers should review local laws regarding at-home requirements and restrictions on the operation of non-essential businesses, a summary of which can be found here. - New policies may be required for in-person meetings versus conference calls and for continued attendance at industry conferences. - Current guidance for businesses and employers by the Centres for Disease Control and Prevention can be found here. - Where working from home is not possible, and employees are absent due to sickness, quarantine, or childcare needs, the employers will need to determine whether and for how long absent individuals will continue to be paid.

-Travel (business and personal)

-- It is permissible (and recommended) for employers to implement policies that restrict business travel to high risk destinations and require employees returning from such destinations to self-quarantine for the maximum period it takes for symptoms to appear (currently considered to be 14 days). - Employees who contract the virus as a result of business travel may be entitled to benefit under workers' compensation insurance (but note, employees generally would not be entitled to claim under workers' compensation policies as a result of contracting an infectious disease from a colleague in the office). - While employers cannot generally restrict personal travel, it is permissible to implement a policy requiring that an employee provide advance notice of any personal travel and requiring that employees self-quarantine upon their return from destinations where there are known cases of COVID-19.
+Teleworking Since employees may be required to work remotely to comply with new policies aimed at compliance with recent guidelines from the U.S. Occupational Safety and Health Administration ("OSHA"), employers should take steps to prepare employees to work from home where possible.
+Employers should review local laws regarding at-home requirements and restrictions on the operation of non-essential businesses, a summary of which can be found here .
+New policies may be required for in-person meetings versus conference calls and for continued attendance at industry conferences.
+Current guidance for businesses and employers by the Centers for Disease Control and Prevention can be found here .
+Where working from home is not possible, and employees are absent due to sickness, quarantine, or childcare needs, the employers will need to determine whether and for how long absent individuals will continue to be paid.
+Travel (business and personal) It is permissible (and recommended) for employers to implement policies that restrict business travel to high risk destinations and require employees returning from such destinations to self-quarantine for the maximum period it takes for symptoms to appear (currently considered to be 14 days).
+Employees who contract the virus as a result of business travel may be entitled to benefit under workers' compensation insurance (but note, employees generally would not be entitled to claim under workers' compensation policies as a result of contracting an infectious disease from a colleague in the office).
+While employers cannot generally restrict personal travel, it is permissible to implement a policy requiring that an employee provide advance notice of any personal travel and requiring that employees self-quarantine upon their return from destinations where there are known cases of COVID-19.
 Employers should be diligent in applying the policy impartially and consistently to help avoid claims of discrimination based on the protected class of impacted employees.
 Proper documentation of decisions made and consistent application will be key to defend against such claims.

-Preventive actions (reception policy, public interactions, management of infected employees)

-- In light of OSHA and guidance from the Centres for Disease Control and Prevention, employers should require employees with symptoms of a contagious disease to stay at home and should not require a health care provider's note to validate their illness or return to work. - Employers should determine how best to communicate the message that an employee has tested positive for COVID-19.
+Preventive actions (reception policy, public interactions, management of infected employees) In light of OSHA and guidance from the Centers for Disease Control and Prevention, employers should require employees with symptoms of a contagious disease to stay at home and should not require a health care provider's note to validate their illness or return to work.
+Employers should determine how best to communicate the message that an employee has tested positive for COVID-19.
 Employers do have a general duty to inform the workforce if an employee tests positive or is a probable COVID-19 case.
 However, the confidentiality and privacy requirements of the Americans with Disabilities Act and the Health Insurance Portability and Accountability Act, and other applicable local laws, mean that steps should be taken to preserve the privacy of the impacted employee and not share their identity with the workforce.

-Employees with children or older dependants

-- For employees who are off work and are not being paid, employers should consider the impact of the Family and Medical Leave Act, as well as applicable state and local laws which may permit periods of paid or unpaid time off to care for sick family members. - As discussed above, the Response Act requires that certain employers provide eligible employees with paid family leave under the Emergency Family Medical Leave Expansion Act.
+Employers returning to the workplace should ensure that they are in compliance with all required employment laws, regulations and guidance issued by public health authorities and other regulators.
+Employees with children or older dependants For employees who are off work and are not being paid, employers should consider the impact of the Family and Medical Leave Act, as well as applicable state and local laws which may permit periods of paid or unpaid time off to care for sick family members.
+As discussed above, the Response Act requires that certain employers provide eligible employees with paid family leave under the Emergency Family Medical Leave Expansion Act.